A new algebraic approach to genome rearrangement models: Conclusion

-Although the genome algebra has lower dimension than the group algebra (by a factor of $\tfrac{1}{2N}$ in the $\DN$ case and $\tfrac{1}{|Z|}$ in the general case), this does not significantly reduce the computational complexity of calculating the MLE.
-Indeed, other than some experimental calculations for small numbers of regions, we have not yet implemented the calculations.
-Future work will address this and, further, we will investigate the use of numerical approximations to make the calculations tractable for large numbers of regions.
+Although the genome algebra has lower dimension than the group algebra (by a factor of $\tfrac{1}{2N}$ in the $\DN$ case and $\tfrac{1}{|Z|}$ in the general case), this does not significantly reduce the computational complexity of calculating the MLE. \bt{We have performed distance calculations, in reasonable time, for genomes with up to twelve unoriented regions (unpublished) and up to six oriented regions \cite{vjoshjez}.
+Work to extend our initial experimental calculations to implementation of the framework for larger numbers of regions is ongoing.
+In particular, we are exploring the use of simulations and intend to apply} numerical approximations to make \bt{distance calculations tractable for genomes with larger} numbers of regions.

+\bt{Whilst the framework does not specify a particular rearrangement model (and indeed, allows choice both in the type of rearrangements allowed and their relative probabilities of occurring), we cannot currently model insertions, deletions, or duplications, since the underlying group structure means we are restricted to rearrangements that do not alter the set of regions.
+This is a clear limitation of the current approach.
+To address this, we are currently working on extending the framework to a semigroup-based approach, with the aim of accommodating insertions and deletions.
+Furthermore, whilst one can apply different probabilities to different rearrangements (and, depending on the genome's symmetry, rearrangements at different genomic positions), the current approach does not incorporate intergenic regions or explicitly consider breakpoints.
+Whether a group- or semigroup-based genome algebra approach can be devised that incorporates these biological realities, and others such as multiple chromosomes, is another question for future research.}

-Importantly, however, the applications of this algebraic framework are not limited to calculating MLEs.
+\bt{Finally, we note that} the applications of this algebraic framework are not limited to calculating MLEs.
 The likelihood function is built from path probabilities; since our fundamental results hold for these `building blocks', other rearrangement distance measures that are based on path probabilities may be calculated via the genome algebra.
-We further showed that, via the regular representation of the genome algebra, the general genome rearrangement model can be viewed as a discrete (or, with the addition of the stochastic component, continuous time) Markov chain, and thus represented as a connected graph, generalising the Cayley graph approach \cite{moul-steel,chad-andrew}.
-Thus the framework is ripe for potential application in many directions.
+We have shown that, via the regular representation of the genome algebra, the general genome rearrangement model can be viewed as a discrete (or, with the addition of the stochastic component, continuous time) Markov chain, and thus represented as a connected graph, generalising the Cayley graph approach \cite{moul-steel,chad-andrew}. \bt{This facilitates the calculation of further distance measures, for example mean first passage time, as demonstrated in \cite{vjoshjez}.}